 This might all sound pretty daunting to a stamper who is unfamiliar with angel policies; however, the terms of a policy are not meant to be restrictive or prohibitive.
 They are to protect the original artist, the stamp manufacturer, and the stamper from the misuse of stamped images.

 Stamping for Personal Use

-A list of the Angel Policies from over 50 rubber stamping companies can be found here—Rubber Stamping Companies With an Angel Policy, however, as terms may be subject to change, do check with the companies whose stamps you are considering using before making items for resale.
+A list of the angel policies from more than 50 rubber stamping companies can be found here: Rubber Stamping Companies With an Angel Policy.
+However, as terms may be subject to change, check with the companies whose stamps you are considering using before making items for resale.
 If in doubt as to whether a specific point applies to you, contact the company directly and ask for clarification.

-- Angel Policies do change, therefore print out the policy that you are using and date it.
+- Angel policies can change, so print out the policy that you are using and date it.
 This will be a record of the terms under which you are operating.

 - Keep copies of any correspondence with the stamp company.

-- Many rubber stamping companies make their stamps available under generous Angel Policy terms.
-Therefore if you can't use the stamps you require from one company, take a look at what others have to offer.
+- Many rubber stamping companies make their stamps available under generous angel policy terms.
+If you can't use the stamps you desire from one company, take a look at what others have to offer.